mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 Objects managed by the Remote Resource Solution Pack only require an OBJ datastream that contains the URL of the remote resource.
 MODS, DC, and TN datastreams are optional.
 If they are noto present on ingest, Islandora will generate default datastreams.

 For local purposes, you may want your objects to have datastreams in addition to a MODS, DC, or TN.
+For example, you may want to ingest OCR datastreams so the full text is indexed.
 To ingest additional datastreams, add files you want to create the datastreams from using the following file naming convention: for a base text file with the name somefile.txt, a datastream with the datastream ID 'JPEG' will be created from a file with the name `somefile.JPEG.jpg`.

 The datastream's mimetype will be derived from its extension, in the example above, `.jpg`.
 Its label will be 'JPEG datastream'.
 The DSID and extension have no relationship, they just happend to be consistent in this example.